304SS vs 316SS

 Given that Type 316 stainless steel alloy contains molybdenum it has a considerable more resistance to chemical attack than 304.
 Type 316 is durable, easy-to-fabricate, clean, weld and finish.
 It is considerably more resistant to solutions of sulfuric acid, chlorides, bromides, iodides and fatty acids at high temperature.
 Stainless steels containing molybdenum are required in the manufacture of certain pharmaceuticals in order to avoid excessive metallic contamination.

-304SS vs 316SS or 304 stainless steel and 316 stainless steel are both popular grades of stainless steel widely used in various industries.
+304SS vs 316SS or 304 stainless steel and 316 stainless steel are popular grades of stainless steel widely used in various industries.
 Although they are quite similar in many aspects, there are a few notable differences between them.
 Here are some key differences:

 Chemical Composition

-The primary difference between 304 and 316 stainless steel lies in their chemical composition.
+The primary difference between 304 and 316 stainless steel is their chemical composition.
 304 stainless steel contains a higher amount of chromium (18-20%) and nickel (8-10.5%), while 316 stainless steel has a slightly higher percentage of chromium (16-18%) and a significant increase in nickel content (10-14%).

 Corrosion Resistance with 304SS vs 316SS